pehlivanoglu/HyperSecure_Mail/README.md

 ### For executing client's python file and server side:
 After installation, here's how to run and use the project:
+Before running, if you are planning to run the mail-server in your own server, you need to change urls to your machine's url in client/src/apiClient.py
 - To start the client application:
   ```bash
   cd client